valanm22/flask-boilerplate/README.md

 ## License

 This program is a free software under MIT license.
-Please see the [LICENSE](https://github.com/valanm22/flask-boilerplate/blob/main/LICENSE) file in my repository for the full text.
+Please see the [LICENSE](https://github.com/valanm22/flask-boilerplate/blob/main/LICENSE) file in my repository for more info.